| Ko

 Docker is a platform for developing, deploying, and running container-based applications.
 It uses Linux kernel namespaces and cgroups to run applications in isolated environments.
 This guide explains the step-by-step process of installing Docker and running your first container on Ubuntu Linux.
 Docker Installation Requirements Docker Installation Requirements Docker Engine runs on 64-bit Linux systems and requires kernel version 3.10 or higher.
 For Ubuntu, versions 20.04 LTS, 22.04 LTS, and 24.04 LTS are officially supported. ...

-SSH (Secure Shell) is an encrypted network protocol that enables secure remote access to other computers over a network for executing commands and transferring files.
-It was developed in 1995 by Tatu Ylönen at Helsinki University of Technology in Finland to address security vulnerabilities in Telnet and rsh (remote shell).
-Today, OpenSSH has become the de facto standard implementation and serves as a core tool for server management worldwide.
-Installing and configuring an SSH server on Ubuntu enables remote server management not only within local networks but also over the internet.
-This guide covers the entire process from OpenSSH server installation to security configuration. ...
+SSH (Secure Shell) is an encrypted network protocol for securely accessing another computer over a network, running commands, and transferring files.
+Today, OpenSSH is the de facto standard implementation and a core tool for server management.
+Installing and configuring an SSH server on Ubuntu lets you manage a system remotely, whether it is on a local network or reachable over the internet.
+This guide walks through the full process, from installing OpenSSH Server to applying basic security settings. ...

 Setting Static IP on Ubuntu 24.04 LTS